umccr/libica/openapi/docs/v2/docs/BundleDataApi.md

     technical_tag_match_mode = "EXACT" # str | How the technicalTags are filtered. (optional)
     not_in_run = "notInRun_example" # str | When set to true, the data will be filtered on data which is not used in a run. (optional) not_linked_to_sample = "notLinkedToSample_example" # str | When set to true only date that is unlinked to a sample will be returned.
+This filter implies a filter of type File. (optional) instrument_run_id = [
+        "instrumentRunId_example",
-This filter implies a filter of type File. (optional) page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
-Ideally this is a multiple of the size parameter. (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
-The value to use is returned in the result when using cursor-based pagination. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
+    ] # [str] | The instrument run IDs of the sequencing runs to filter on. (optional) page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
+Ideally this is a multiple of the size parameter.
+Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
+The value to use is returned in the result when using cursor-based pagination.
+Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
 Use in combination with the offset or cursor parameter to get subsequent results. (optional) sort = "sort_example" # str | Which field to order the results by.
 The default order is ascending, suffix with ' desc' to sort descending (suffix ' asc' also works for ascending).
 Multiple values should be separated with commas.
 An example: \"?sort=dateCreated, lastName desc\"  The attributes for which sorting is supported: - timeCreated - timeModified - name - path - fileSizeInBytes - status - format - dataType - willBeArchivedAt - willBeDeletedAt (optional)